 Kim-Lee Kho is an actively exhibiting multidisciplinary Canadian artist and recovering graphic designer/art director.
 As a teacher, speaker and consultant, she leads people on adventures in art.
-Kho was recently elected a member in The Red Head Gallery collective at the landmark 401 Richmond arts building in downtown Toronto.
+Kho was recently elected a member in The Red Head Gallery collective at the landmark 401 Richmond arts-and-culture hub in downtown Toronto.

 With roots in drawing and painting, Kho also works in photo-based sculpture, acrylic skins, digital mixed media, photo- and drawing-based textiles, and more, always with a painterly eye, looking for surprising pairings of form and idea while never taking materials for granted.
 Her thematic interests include: barriers, confinement, identity, vulnerability, empathy and migration.

-In 2015 Kho had her first solo show at a public art gallery, creating a multi-layered installation for the XIT-RM space at the Art Gallery of Mississauga in drawing, video, textile and sculpture.
+Kho was a feature artist in both the 2016 and 2018 In Situ multi-arts festivals, with large scale installations in multiple media and live drawing performances, held at an old factory building in Mississauga, Ontario.
+In 2015 she had her first solo show at a public art gallery, creating a multi-layered installation for the XIT-RM space at the Art Gallery of Mississauga in drawing, video, textile and sculpture.

 Kho has been awarded numerous grants by the Ontario Arts Council, including an Emerging Visual Artists grant (for the creation of new work) in 2013 and most recently for the Chains Unlinked exhibition in 2015.